siigil/siigil.github.io/_posts/2024-10-18-stratus-contributor.md

 The rest of this post will be a fairly intensive walkthrough of this process.

-If you're already familiar with Stratus and open-source contributions, you can skip ahead to "[[#4.
-Creating a new attack technique]]".
+If you're already familiar with Stratus and open-source contributions, you can skip ahead to "[#4.
+Creating a new attack technique](/posts/stratus-contributor/#4-creating-a-new-attack-technique)".

 ## 1. Get familiar with Stratus Red Team
 Details on Stratus Red Team (a.k.a.
 "Stratus" for the rest of this post) can be found in its GitHub repository and website: